dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 ### Trusted Certificate

-You can get the trusted certificate from many supplier.
+You can get the trusted certificate from many suppliers.

 e.g. The free one can get from [certbot](https://certbot.eff.org/)